 A Test Lab-Like Experience

 Let’s consider the following scenario.
 Two design-build projects with two different General Contractors implementing AV and Security systems, in addition to critical infrastructure, are started about a year apart.
 For the first project, security planning was more of an afterthought.
 The second project utilized the lessons learned from the earlier project and implemented a better-planned approach complete with a sandbox.
 An RFI was submitted to request clarification on security hardening requirements, which prompted a scope of work and a list of targeted equipment.
 Because the owner’s tenant has detailed requirements for the introduction of new equipment on their network, each piece of equipment was subjected to a thorough cyber security process, including imaging, hardening, and vulnerability scanning.
-This applied to Building Information Technology (BIT) data & voice, and Special Systems (Radio, Security, Fire Life Safety systems (Automatic Fire Suppression systems), Fire Alarm systems, HVAC controls, Building Automation Systems, etc. installed.
+This is applied to Building Information Technology (BIT) data & voice, and Special Systems (Radio, Security, Fire Life Safety systems (Automatic Fire Suppression systems), Fire Alarm systems, HVAC controls, Building Automation Systems, etc. installed.
 The tenant’s requested scope of work included:

 - Initial baseline and post-baseline validation scanning of in-scope assets